Our Favourite Piece of Press This Month (And Why It Worked) – March 2026

 It’s simple, but it gives a journalist an immediate reason to pay attention.

-2. The groundwork was done properly
+2. The groundwork was thorough

 Before anything went out, a lot of work went in.

-We worked closely with the brand to shape the story and pull together the press release – making sure everything was right, consistent and ready to go.
+We worked closely with the brand to shape the story and pull together the press release, making sure everything was right, consistent and ready to go.

 So when we went out to press, everything was already in a really strong place.